opnsense/tools/README.md

     # make vm

-Release sets can be built using:
+Release sets can be built as follows although the result is an unpredictable set of images depending on the previous build states:

-    # make release VERSION=product.version.number_revision
+    # make release

+However, the release target is necessary for the following target which includes sanity checks, proper clearing of the images directory and core package version alignment:

+    # make distribution

 Cross-building for other architecures
 -------------------------------------